krokedil/paysoncheckout-for-woocommerce/readme.txt

 == CHANGELOG ==
+= 2021.05.24    - version 3.1.0 =
+* Feature       - Add support for expiration date for recurring payments.
+You can set the number of days you want the recurring payment to expire in with Payson.

 = 2021.04.08    - version 3.0.4 =
 * Fix           - Fixed an infinite reload of the checkout page when you had a free trial subscription.